Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 Roll Out the Dough

-Once the dough is ready, punch it to release excess air, then tip it out onto a floured work surface and roll it to about ½ inch thickness.
+Once the dough is ready, punch it to release excess air.
+Tip it out onto a floured work surface and roll it to about ½ inch thickness.

 Cut Out the Donuts

-Use a round cookie cutter (about 2 12 - 3 inches wide) to cut rounds out of the dough and place them on a lined baking sheet with a little space between them.
+Use a cookie cutter to cut rounds from the dough and place them on a lined baking sheet, leaving a little space between them.

-You can re-roll and cut out the scraps, but only once, so try to get your circles as close together as possible to use the dough efficiently.
+The scraps can only be re-rolled and cut out once, so aim to cut your circles close together to use the dough efficiently.

 Second Proof

-Cover the donuts loosely with plastic wrap or a kitchen towel and leave them to rise for a second time at room temperature for about 45 minutes.
+Cover the donuts loosely with plastic wrap or a kitchen towel and let them rise at room temperature for about 45 minutes.
+Use the finger prod test again, and if they're not ready, check every 10-15 minutes.

 Fry the Donuts

-Use a metal slotted spoon to lower your first donut into the hot oil, it should start bubbling immediately.
-Let it bubble until the underside is a light golden brown color (it will continue to brown after).
-Then flip the donut over and fry until the other side is the same color.
-Cook time should be about 1-2 minutes per side.
+Use a metal slotted spoon to lower a donut into the hot oil - it should bubble immediately.
+Fry until the underside is light golden brown, then flip and cook the other side for about 1-2 minutes.

-Remove from the oil and place on a wire rack lined with paper towels to absorb the excess oil.
-Repeat with all the donuts.
-I like to do this in small batches (2 or 3 at a time) to maintain control.
-Let the oil come back up to temperature in between batches.
+Remove the donut from the pan and place it on a wire rack lined with paper towels to drain excess oil.
+Fry in small batches (2-3 at a time), letting the oil return to temperature between batches.

 Sugar Coating

-When the donuts are still hot but are cool enough to touch, roll them in a small bowl of sugar to coat entirely, then leave to cool completely.
+Once the donuts are still hot but cool enough to touch, roll them in a small bowl of sugar to coat entirely, then leave them to cool completely.

 You can roll them in granulated sugar or powdered sugar according to preference.